anshjoseph/FlowKit/Readme.md

 ### System Components

 #### 1. **Node Processing Unit (NPU)**
 The main worker node responsible for executing individual pipeline nodes.
-NPUs run in isolated VMs to safely execute remote code and process tasks.
+NPUs run in isolated VMs to safely execute remote code and process tasks. its have only connection to Node runner no connection to db or any internal system components

 #### 2. **Node Runner**
 Acts as a bridge between NPUs and the FlowKit Control Unit.
 Responsibilities include: